Intense Myles Garrett Pro Bowl moment with Russell Wilson grabs attention

 He got all five answers right, adding time to Wilson’s throwing session.
 The veteran passer then stepped up and scored 31 points for the AFC.
 Overall, Garrett and Wilson finished third as Josh Jacobs and Jared Goff had 44 points and Fred Warner and Sam Darnold got 39.

 It should be mentioned, however, that there is nothing satisfying about hitting the targets.
-If you hit something with a target, it should be immediately apparent that you hit it.
+If you hit a target with something, it should be immediately apparent that you hit it.
 In the old days of the Quarterback Challenge they put chalk on the balls so it left a mark on the target.
 More recently, the ball ripped through the target cover.
-Now they’re using plastic covered LED screens and the ball just bounces off.
+Now they’re using plastic covered LED screens and the ball just glances off.
 And, yes, the LED screens eventually light up with an X when they’re judged to have been hit.
 But it is definitely not satisfying.
+It's like playing basketball with no net on the rim.

-Anyway, in addition to answering trivia questions about the people standing around him, Garrett is also very good at football.
-He finished second in the league this year with 14 sacks, behind only the Cincinnati Bengals’ Trey Hendrickson with 17.5.
-Garrett also had 47 total tackles, three forced fumbles, a fumble recovery and a pass defended.
+Anyway, in addition to answering trivia questions about the people standing around him, Myles Garrett is also very good at football.
+He finished second in the league this year with 14 sacks, behind only the Cincinnati Bengals’ Trey Hendrickson who had 17.5.
+Garrett also recorded 47 total tackles, three forced fumbles, a fumble recovery and a pass defended.

 The eighth-year veteran was discouraged by the Browns’ season, saying it was worse than the 0-16 campaign the team endured during his rookie year in 2017.
 Still, the Browns realize who they have in Garrett and the organization will do what it takes to keep him in Cleveland.
 GM Andrew Berry recently shot down trade speculation surrounding Garrett.

 Wilson’s future, on the other hand, is uncertain.
 While he led the Steelers to the playoffs in 2024, it’s clear his best days are behind him at this point, despite his Pro Bowl nod.
-Still, it’s likely some team will sign him to a one-year deal for 2025.
-Wherever he ends up, let's hope he plays the Browns so Garrett can restore the natural order of their relationship.
+Nonetheless, it’s likely some team will sign him to a one-year deal for 2025.
+And that team could be the Las Vegas Raiders if new head coach Pete Carroll wants to reunite with his former quarterback.